senecajs/senecajs.org/src/pages/tutorials/logging-with-seneca.md

 ```

 This invokes a Seneca action that, hopefully, calculates sales
 tax.
-Arbitrarily you're using the property _cmd_ to indicate what
+Arbitrarily you're using the property `cmd` to indicate what
-you want done (calculate sales tax), and _net_ is net price
+you want done (calculate sales tax), and `net` is net price
 before tax.
-The callback function returns the total price, and uses
+The `callback` function returns the total price, and uses
-the standard Node.js signature (error object as first parameter).
+the _standard Node.js signature_ (error object as first parameter).

 Let's try to run this code, even though it will fail.
 In the examples
-folder, this code is saved in the file _sales-tax-error.js_.
+folder, this code is saved in the file `sales-tax-error.js`.
 Run
-this file using Node.js, and you'll see the following output:
+this file using _Node.js_, and you'll see the following output: